 — Offline, but self-paced

 As you process employee feedback, keep an open mind and think critically.
 You won’t be able to approach all knowledge or skills gaps with the same solution.
-And even if most of your employees prefer online, self-paced training programs, that may not be the best way to address your team members’ needs.
+For instance, even if most of your employees prefer online, self-paced training programs, that may not be the best way to address your team members’ needs.

 4. Evaluate your training options against your available resources

-But before deciding which type of training to implement, assess the resources you currently have at your disposal.
+However, before deciding which type of training to implement, assess the resources you currently have at your disposal.
 These include:

 - Return on investment — It can be challenging for managers and HR professionals to prove that training programs boost metrics like productivity and profitability.
-But employee development tends to positively impact job satisfaction and engagement, improving output and enhancing business performance.
+However, employee development tends to positively impact job satisfaction and engagement, improving output and enhancing business performance.
 That means you can use your engagement scores to indicate a good return on investment.

 5. Report your training plan recommendations to stakeholders